smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 A good day, the application settings are now working and ready for any other options I might put in there.
 I am considering a dark/light interface setting as that seems popular these days.

+### Day 20: January 22nd, 2017

+**Today's Progress**: The Change log
+- Added application information to the settings screen.
+- Changed the language field on the add / edit screen to use a UIPickerView instead.
+This is a work in progress but there are several reasons for this choice.
+	- Consistent spelling.
+	- Quicker entry method.
+	- Will provide a data source for other users including filtering and searching.

+**Thoughts:**
+I think the switch to using a picker for the language field will be far better in the long run as I bring other features online.
+There will also be a way to manage the language list including editing, adding, and deletion.
+This also serves as a great excuse to work with delegation in Swift.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS